So, you want to launch

 Good thinking!
 Criminals are targeting organizations of all sizes for fraud, malware, and other nefarious activities.
 Endpoint, network, application and cloud security are critical for doing business in 2021 – but technology is not enough.

-Frameworks defined by the Canadian Center for Cybersecurity (CCCS), NIST, cyber-insurance companies, and more define the need for user training because criminals exploit not only vulnerabilities in technology – they exploit people's behaviour.
+The Canadian Center for Cybersecurity (CCCS), NIST, cybersecurity insurance policies, and more highlight the need for user training because in addition to criminals exploiting vulnerabilities in technology, they exploit people's behaviour and emotions.